 Cassava can be harmful if it not properly prepared to remove a toxic compound called hydrogen cyanide.
 According to A. O. Akanji, some researchers believe that the cyanide in cassava could cause diabetes, or that it could worsen the health of people who already suffer from diabetes.
 You can minimize your risk of toxicity by choosing a sweet-tasting variety of cassava.
 Cyanide levels can also be greatly reduced through soaking and other processing techniques.

-The glycemic index is a rating system that can help diabetics predict how different foods will affect their blood sugar levels.
+The glycemic index is a rating system that can help people with diabetes predict how different foods will affect their blood sugar levels.
 Cassava has a low glycemic index of 46, which means that it is less likely than some foods to cause a rapid rise in blood glucose levels.
-If you are diabetic, cassava could be a healthier choice than white potatoes, which have a high glycemic index of 85, according to DietAndFitnessToday.
+If you have diabetes, cassava could be a healthier choice than white potatoes, which have a high glycemic index of 85, according to DietAndFitnessToday.

 Starches are grain products, including bread, cereal, and pasta, as well as starchy vegetables such as cassava.
-Because carbohydrates raise blood glucose levels, you should monitor your consumption of starches if you are a diabetic.
+Because carbohydrates raise blood glucose levels, you should monitor your consumption of starches if you have diabetes.
 However, you do not need to eliminate starches provided that you eat a balanced diet.
 If cassava is properly prepared to remove toxic compounds, it is an acceptable alternative to white potatoes and other starches.